Ann Niles Active Transportation Lecture

 The Ann Niles Active Transportation Lecture, first established by an endowment from Ann Niles in 2011, is a unique opportunity to bring world-class thinkers on pedestrian and bicycle issues to Portland State University (PSU) and the active transportation community in the Portland metro region.
 The annual lecture serves as a legacy to Ann Niles who was a strong advocate for livable neighborhoods and safer pedestrian and bicycle infrastructure, and served on many transportation-focused boards and committees in Portland.
 The forum furthers the mission of our Initative for Bicycle and Pedestrian Innovation (IBPI) program to facilitate the exchange of knowledge among scholars, practitioners and community advocates around issues of active transportation.
 The Ann Niles speakers offer a fresh perspective and driving passion for safe, healthy, and sustainable active transportation.
 By promoting dialogue across disciplines and interests, this lecture series supports PSU's mission to "let knowledge serve the city."

-Due to COVID-19 and campus safety, we were not able to host our annual Ann Niles lecture.
-We hope to return in 2023 with this celebrated lecture series.
+Due to COVID-19 and campus safety, we were not able to host our annual Ann Niles lecture in 2020-22.

 PAST ANN NILES SPEAKERS